 Cancer is caused by the abnormal reproduction or behaviour of cells.
 When cancer develops, old or damaged cells remain in the body while new cells form, which could result in abnormal growths called tumours.
 Cancer can start anywhere in the body and, as it progresses, can metastasize or spread to other parts of the body.

-In 2015, the Canadian Cancer Society estimated that two in five Canadians will develop cancer in their lifetime, and one in four will die of cancer.
+In 2017, the Canadian Cancer Society estimated that one in two Canadians will develop cancer in their lifetime, and one in four will die of cancer.
 Cancer accounts for almost 30 per cent of all deaths in Canada.

 “It has been a dream for many years, but one we really didn’t know how to accomplish, to take a patient’s immune system and train it to identify and kill cancer cells.”